gnolang/student-contributors-program/README.md

 We support your experiment by providing workshops.
 Our team is happy to assist you with your questions.

-Our Bootcamp includes xx workshops  Gnolang

-Building on Gno  Q&A session
+Our Bootcamp includes workshops on Gnolang, Building on Gno and Q&A session.

 At the end of this phase, our team decides if you pass to the next stage, which is the Proof of Concept/Prototype phase.